|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

 With an Amazon EBS import job, AWS creates a virtual copy of your device as a single image.
 The device's file system is never mounted.
+If your device is encrypted, then the device image is also encrypted.
+AWS does not decrypt your device before importing the device image.

 The capacity of your device determines how the device image is stored.
 The maximum capacity of an Amazon EBS volume is 1 TB.
 If the capacity of the device is greater than 1 TB, we cannot import the disk directly into an EBS snapshot.